Spinning mule: History

 The throstle and the later water frame pulled the rovings through a set of attenuating rollers.
 Spinning at differing speeds, these pulled the thread continuously while other parts twisted it as it wound onto the heavy spindles.
 This produced thread suitable for warp, but the multiple rollers required much more energy input and demanded that the device be driven by a water wheel.
 The early water frame, however, had only a single spindle.
 Combining ideas from these two system inspired the spinning mule.

 The increased supply of muslin inspired developments in loom design such as Edmund Cartwright's power loom.
 Some spinners and handloom weavers opposed the perceived threat to their livelihood: there were frame-breaking riots and, in 1811–13, the Luddite riots.
 The preparatory and associated tasks allowed many children to be employed until this was regulated.

-The hand-operated mule was a breakthrough in yarn production and the machines were copied by Samuel Slater, who founded the cotton industry in Rhode Island.
 Development over the next century and a half led to an automatic mule and to finer and stronger yarn.
 The ring frame, originating in New England in the 1820s, was little used in Lancashire until the 1890s.
 It required more energy and could not produce the finest counts.

 The first mule

-Samuel Crompton invented the spinning mule in 1779, so called because it is a hybrid of Arkwright's water frame and James Hargreaves' spinning jenny in the same way that mule is the product of crossbreeding a female horse with a male donkey.
+Samuel Crompton invented the spinning mule in 1779, so called because it is a hybrid of Arkwright's water frame and James Hargreaves's spinning jenny in the same way that a mule is the product of crossbreeding a female horse with a male donkey.
 The spinning mule has a fixed frame with a creel of cylindrical bobbins to hold the roving, connected through the headstock to a parallel carriage with the spindles.
 On the outward motion, the rovings are paid out through attenuating rollers and twisted.
-On the return, the roving is clamped and the spindles reversed to take up the newly spun thread.
+On the return, the roving is clamped and the spindles are reversed to take up the newly spun thread.

 Crompton built his mule from wood.
 Although he used Hargreaves' ideas of spinning multiple threads and of attenuating the roving with rollers, it was he who put the spindles on the carriage and fixed a creel of roving bobbins on the frame.
 Both the rollers and the outward motion of the carriage remove irregularities from the rove before it is wound on the spindle.
 When Arkwright's patents expired, the mule was developed by several manufacturers.